 I was in New York City to give a talk at the Teachers College, Columbia University.
 It was a tremendous honor in and of itself and, for the first time in my career, I planned to share an unfinished work, a book in progress.
 I’m usually a bit nervous before public speaking.
 I wanted to stroll around my hotel before lunch.
 The L’Occitane store was just next door.
 I like their products; plant and flower-based fragrances and skin care from Provence, Southern France.
 A week earlier, I received an email about a promotion but deleted it, thinking that since there is no such store in State College, I wouldn’t have an opportunity to make use of it.
 I completely forgot that I could use it in New York.

 I entered the store and was greeted by a nice young woman.
-I explained to her my situation; she said that unfortunately they needed a code on the coupon to process the gift and give the discount.
+I explained to her my situation; she said that unfortunately they needed a code on the coupon to process the gift and to offer the discount.
 It wasn’t all that important and I told her I’d just look around.
 I mentioned that I’d been enjoying their products for quite some time.
 “Have you been to Provence?” the young woman asked.
 “No, unfortunately not yet, but it is definitely on my list”- I assured her.
 “You should come to Paris and take a train to the South.
 Don’t fly there directly, you will miss all the beauty of the region.
 On the train you can relax and look around and enjoy the view”- she definitely knew what she was talking about.
 Noticing my accent, she asked where I was from.
 I said I was originally from Russia.
 She asked where exactly in Russia, I responded I was from Moscow.
 She also had an accent, so I asked where she was from.
 “Lithuania”- was her answer.
 “Where in Lithuania?”- I asked.
 She said she was from Kaunas.
 It is possible that my senses were just a bit on edge before the talk in the afternoon but the word “Lithuania” hit me like a wave of childhood nostalgia, the warm memories of the cool waves of the Baltic Sea.
 “My goodness, I love where you are from!”- I exclaimed.
 “I love all of those places.
 I visited many of them decades ago while living in Russia.
 Kaunas, Vilnius, Kretinga, Klaipeda, Palanga…” I was not showing off my knowledge of the Eastern European geography.
 These were my personal spaces; spaces of innocence, joy, peace; that quintessential childhood experience before the world breaks in and reveals its confusion, cruelty, disappointment, resentment and frustration.

 I first visited Lithuania with my parents and grandmother when I was five years old.
 We spent three summers there.
 Over the years we also visited neighboring Latvia and Estonia.
 I went to Tallinn and Riga with my classmates and our homeroom teacher.
 I was in Kaunas with my mom the summer I graduated from high school.
 The Baltic Sea, the forests, and the sand dunes create the most charming landscapes.
 The cities and towns of Lithuania, Latvia and Estonia at the time were our window to the “West”.
 Under the Soviet regime for only forty years, the streets were clean, the food in cafés and restaurants was excellent, and the department stores actually had clothes in them.
 But Lithuania remained my forever childhood.
 We stayed in a little village near the town of Palanga.
 The River Shventoye was close to the house we rented a room in and the beach was a fifteen-minute walk away.
 The water in the sea was rarely above 65 degrees Fahrenheit but I enjoyed it anyway.
 You can pick sea shells on all other beaches in the world.
 But in the Baltics you go through the seaweed thrown on the shore looking for the pieces of amber.
 The amber originates in pine resin, the wind throws it into the water, and the current brings it back to the shore.
 The most beautiful cycle of Nature.